 Chelsea enters this match with a 12-6-2 record in the EPL and 42 points, which is good for second place.
 Liverpool is breathing behind their necks with a 12-5-2 record and 41 points, which sets the Reds nicely to overtake Chelsea with a win on Sunday.

-But while the teams looked evenly matched over the season, we have to put a bit more weight on their recent showings.
+But while the teams looked evenly matched over the season, we have to put more weight on their recent showings.
 And while neither team was particularly impressive over the last month, it’s hard to trust Liverpool after their performance against Leicester (0-1).

-If you were to look at the stats Liverpool produced against Leicester on Tuesday, and you could be wondering how they managed to lose.
+If you were to look at the stats Liverpool produced against Leicester on Tuesday, you could be wondering how they managed to lose.
 The Reds ended the match with 63% ball possession, 21 goal attempts, and 4 shots on goal, compared to Leicester’s 37% ball possession, 6 tries, and only one shot on goal.

 However, the eye test would confirm that Liverpool played terribly.
 And this game was a prime example of why blindly following the stats isn’t the wisest idea when betting on sports.

 Admittedly, Chelsea wasn’t particularly successful in their last outing either (1-1 against Brighton), but they played much better than what the final result would suggest.